Gertrude the Great: Later reputation and influence

 After her death, Gertrude's works seem to have vanished almost without trace.
 Only five manuscripts of the Herald have survived, the earliest one being written in 1412, and only two of these manuscripts are complete.
 With the invention of printing, Gertrude became far more prominent, with Latin, Italian and German editions being published in the sixteenth century.
 She was popular in seventeenth-century France, where her trust in and burning love for God were potent antidotes to Jansenism.

-Philip Neri and Francis de Sales both used her prayers and recommended them to others.

-In Spain, Bishop Diego of Tarragona, the confessor to Philip II, read the revelations of Gertrude aloud to the king as he lay dying in the Escorial.

 Her works were also popular with the Discalced Carmelites in the sixteenth century.
 Francisco Ribera, the confessor to Teresa of Ávila, recommended that she take Gertrude as spiritual mistress and guide.
 At the height of Spanish female mysticism, the Spanish Jesuit Alonso de Andrade published a biography of Gertrude, giving Teresa a clear medieval antecedent.
+Her influence spread to European colonies in Latin America.

-More recently, Dom Prosper Guéranger, the restorer of Benedictine monasticism in France, was influenced by Gertrude.
+In the 19th century, Dom Prosper Guéranger, the restorer of Benedictine monasticism in France, was influenced by Gertrude.
 His Congregation of Solesmes was responsible for most of the work done on Gertrude in the nineteenth century.